 Due to the stigma she experienced at school, Samnang stopped attending.
 She was left in the care of her grandparents during the day while her mother, a single parent and sole income earner in the family, had to travel long distances from their remote community in Cambodia to work in a rubber plantation.

-In remote and rural communities in Cambodia like Samnang’s there is often a social stigma around people with disability.
+In remote and rural communities in Cambodia like Samnang’s there is often a social stigma around people living with disability.
 Studies show that children with disabilities are at least three times more likely to be abused or neglected than their peers without disabilities.
 They are also more likely to be seriously injured or harmed by maltreatment.

 ChildFund Cambodia is helping to support families and communities like Samnang’s to change their views about people with disability, by training caregivers, young people and children about child protection and positive parenting.
 ChildFund is also helping to build the capacity of local social services to connect children and families to the support they need.

 Samnang’s mother Sat says she used to feel helpless and upset about Samnang’s situation.
 Like all mothers she wanted to support her child and provide her with the best opportunities in life, however she was not sure who she could turn to for assistance or if anyone would be able to support her.